 Dogs pick up on happiness, anger, and fear better than they pick up on sadness, but scientists have found that dogs recognize sadness even in humans they don't know about 70% of the time.

 Your dog knows you.
 Your dog knows when you are sad.
 Your dog will wonder if you are sad because of something they are doing.
-They won't be able to smell or hear your thoughts about their cancer diagnosis, but they will read your facial expressions and body language.
+They won't be able to smell or hear your thoughts about their cancer diagnosis, but they will read your facial expressions and body language and have potential side effects from your nonverbal cues.

 You can minimize your dog's anxiety

-No one thinks that a loving pet parent should pretend to be happy and relaxed when their dog is diagnosed with cancer.
+No one thinks that a loving pet parent or dog owners should pretend to be happy and relaxed when their dog is diagnosed with cancer.
 But there are three simple ways you can make your emotional experience easier for your dog:

-- Learn to detect when your dog is picking up on your anxiety.
+- Learn to detect when your dog is picking up on your anxiety levels.
 There will be tiny changes in their posture and the way they wag their tail.

 - Keep your dog's environment quiet and predictable.
 You may not be able to take your own anxiety out of the picture, but you can at least minimize the other things your dog might have to be anxious about.
 Keep contact with strange animals to a minimum.
 Make sure your dog has something with your scent on it for their crate or their bed.
 Keep their favorite toys close by.